-Join us and MOVE at the 2019 DICK’S Sporting Goods Pittsburgh Marathon and exciting weekend of events!
-Activities begin on Friday, May 3, 2019 with the GNC Live Well Pittsburgh Health and Fitness Expo.
+Join us and MOVE at the 2020 DICK’S Sporting Goods Pittsburgh Marathon race weekend events!
+Activities begin on Friday, May 1, 2020 with the Pittsburgh Health and Fitness Expo.

-On Saturday, May 4, we’ll host the UPMC Health Plan/UPMC Sports Medicine Pittsburgh 5K Run, Pittsburgh Kids Marathon, Pittsburgh Toddler Trot and Pittsburgh Pet Walk.
+On Saturday, May 2, we’ll host the UPMC Health Plan/UPMC Sports Medicine Pittsburgh 5K Run, Chick-fil-A Pittsburgh Kids Marathon, Sheetz Pittsburgh Toddler Trot and Pittsburgh Pet Walk.

-The weekend will culminate on Sunday, May 5, 2019 with the DICK’S Sporting Goods Pittsburgh Marathon, UPMC Health Plan Pittsburgh Half Marathon, and FedEx Ground Pittsburgh Marathon Relay.
+The weekend will culminate on Sunday, May 3, 2020 with the DICK’S Sporting Goods Pittsburgh Marathon, UPMC Health Plan Pittsburgh Half Marathon, and FedEx Pittsburgh Marathon Relay.

 What is the closest hotel to the Start Line?